Max Ehrenfreund reads the eulogy for criminal justice reform in America:

-It’s a cliche to suggest that someone in Washington get outside the D.C. bubble and see what’s really going on in the country.
-Nonetheless, that’s my advice for Ehrenfreund.
+It’s a cliché to suggest that someone in Washington get outside the D.C. bubble and see what’s really going on in the country.
+Nonetheless, that’s my respectful suggestion to Ehrenfreund.
 I just spent two days in Big Sky, Montana at the first 24/7 sobriety summit.
 Eight state attorneys general attended in person and 30 more sent representatives.
 Because criminal justice is primarily a state rather than federal matter, what these men and women think matters infinitely more for reform than what the people Ehrenfreund cites think (e.g., Donald Trump, whom I only heard mentioned here as a punchline).

 Mostly, people attended to talk about 24/7 sobriety, a management strategy for alcohol-involved offenders that reduces crime, problem drinking and incarceration.
 Those who had adopted it shared lessons learned, others came because they want to try the same thing in their state and need advice and information.

 Turning to broader reform issues, we also heard a terrific talk by Jim Seward, chief counsel to Governor Dennis Daugaard, about South Dakota’s massive 2013 criminal jusicet reform.
 The state changed criminal penalties, invested in alternatives to incarceration, boosted mental health and addiction services, and invested in re-entry services for released prisoners.
 At the the time they were projected to see their prison population increase by 25% over the next 10 years, and Pew Foundation projected the reforms would reduce the growth to only 6% (i.e., less than overall population growth).
 We learned from Jim that even this encouraging projection was too pessimistic: South Dakota’s prison population is going down.